MAY 31, 2022

 #13 PTC

-The PTC digital copy is a driver of industrial digital transformation and innovation with augmented reality (AR), IIOT, and Product Lifecycle Management solutions.
+The PTC digital copy drives industrial digital transformation and innovation with augmented reality (AR), IIOT, and Product Lifecycle Management solutions.
 Their Vuforia is an enterprise AR technology with advanced computer vision, calibrated performance, and a cross-platform extension.
-Creo is the best instrument for 3D CAD tool development in today’s market.
-Windchill is an industry-leading PLM software with extensive out-of-the-box functionality and highly configurable role and task-based apps that can increase stakeholders’ access to valuable product data.ThingWorx is an IIoT platform with the functionality and flexibility needed to drive rapid ROI.
+Creo is the best 3D CAD tool development instrument in today’s market.
+Windchill is an industry-leading PLM software with extensive out-of-the-box functionality and the highly configurable role and task-based apps that can increase stakeholders’ access to valuable product data.ThingWorx is an IIoT platform with the functionality and flexibility to drive rapid ROI.
 It offers the security and scalability required to expand IIoT solutions throughout a given enterprise.
-Across the value chain, digital copy use cases are being adopted, and industrial enterprises now have more powerful analytics and simulation tools as standard.
+Across the value chain, digital copy use cases are being adopted, and industrial enterprises now have more robust analytics and simulation tools as standard.

 #14 Ansys

 Ansys is a global leader in building simulation.
-ANSYS’s physics-based simulation consolidated with analytics allows companies to make accurate predictions about future product performance with close assessments of their virtual twin developments.
-Ansys’s portfolio consists of collaborations with automotive, aerospace & defense, construction, energy, and healthcare industries.
+ANSYS’s physics-based simulation consolidated with analytics allows companies to make accurate predictions about future product performance with comparative assessments of their virtual twin developments.
+Ansys’s portfolio includes collaborations with automotive, aerospace & defense, construction, energy, and healthcare industries.
 The variety of applications grants the possibility to provide markets with solutions specific to the needs of a given business or industry.
 They’ve created the ANSYS Store with paid and free applications.

 #15 Visualiz

 Visualiz is a digital copy company and a platform for enhanced collaboration, data visualization, and business intelligence through Virtual Reality (VR).
-Visualiz is focusing on the connection of business data to a 3D representation of operations.
-Coupled with multi-scaled aspects, a business can better comprehend their internal processes and assets.
-They take advantage of VR and customize it depending on the scope of the project.
+Visualiz focuses on connecting business data to a 3D digital representation of operations.
+Coupled with multi-scaled aspects, a business can better comprehend its internal processes and assets.
+They use VR and customize it depending on the project’s scope.

 #16 SenSat

-SenSat is a UK-based startup concentrating on the digital copies of real-world locations.
-Their solution, Mapp, is one of the most intuitive and easy-to-use cloud-based digital copies platforms that enables its users to visualize and interact with multiple types of datasets.
-Visual representation allows for the control of physical projects digitally, in real-time, and provides the ability to discuss plans in a visual and intuitive sense.
-SenSat can put Internet of Things (IoT) sensors on a company’s property and send operational updates directly to the team in charge of spotting problems.
+SenSat is a UK-based startup concentrating on digital copies of real-world locations.
+Their solution, Mapp, is one of the most intuitive and easy-to-use cloud-based digital copies platforms enabling its users to visualize and interact with multiple datasets.
+Visual representation allows for the control of physical projects digitally, in real-time, and provides the ability to discuss plans visually and intuitively.
+SenSat can put Internet of Things (IoT) sensors on a company’s property and send the operational data and updates directly to the team in charge of spotting problems.

 #17 Swim

-Swim is a robust AI-based virtual twin company.
+The Swim is a robust AI-based virtual twin company.
 They’ve created DataFabric, a solution that seizes data from end devices or streaming foundations and works with WebSockets, MQTT, and Kafka to utilize regional and cloud computing.
 It expedites the time-to-insight while dramatically decreasing application complexity, infrastructure, and operating costs.
-Swim’s software has various use-cases in businesses, ranging from manufacturing to smart cities.
+Swim’s software has various use cases in businesses, ranging from manufacturing to smart cities.

 #18 Bosch